 Oxides are chemicals which contain oxygen joined to atoms of other elements.
-The most common oxide is water; it is chemically called hydrogen oxide, as one oxygen atom is joined with two hydrogen atoms.
+The most common oxide is water; it is chemically called hydrogen oxide, as one oxygen atom is joined with two hydrogen atoms, H2O.
 The image shows a model of a water molecule.

 Carbon forms two different oxides.
 Carbon dioxide contains two oxygen atoms (di- means two), whereas carbon monoxide (mono- means one) contains one oxygen atom.
 Carbon dioxide is a gas in the atmosphere used by plants for photosynthesis; it is also produced by animals and plants during respiration.
 Carbon monoxide is a deadly gas.

 Oxides are formed by many elements, metals and non-metals.
 Aluminium is a metal that does not corrode, because it naturally forms a coating of aluminium oxide, as it reacts with oxygen in the air around it.
-Oxygen in the air is responsible for rusting of iron when it reacts with iron.
+Oxygen in the air reacts with iron causing the rusting of iron.
 Water is needed for rusting, too.

 Metal oxides are solid at room temperature.
 They are also bases; this means they form alkaline solutions when they dissolve in water.
 Non-metal oxides are usually gases at room temperature.
 When they dissolve in water they form acidic solutions.